 Where did the Emperors live, did they have a castle?

 The best way to answer this question is to climb up to the top of the Palatine hill, just above the Roman forum, and stroll along what remains of Augustus’ palace.

-Look a the sky from inside the pantheon
+Look at the sky from inside the Pantheon

 Can you look at the sky from inside a church?
 If the church in question is the pantheon, you can!